LiyrAstroph/CALI/README.md

 reference: http://adsabs.harvard.edu/abs/2014ApJ...786L...6L

 ## Compiling:
-First install the third-party package GSL and LAPACKE and then adjust Makefile with your system's library path.
+First install the third-party packages GSL and LAPACKE and then adjust Makefile with your system's library paths.
 Type ``make`` will generate an execuutable file ``cali``.

 ## Usage:

-To run a code, type a commend in a Linux terminal:
+To run the code, type the following commend in a Linux terminal:

 ```Bash
 ./cali param.txt